Yanglin-Tao/JavaWebCrawler/README.md

 2. If prompted that “chromedriver” can’t be opened because Apple cannot check it for malicious software, go to System Settings > Security & Privacy, and you should see a message about chromedriver being blocked.
 In that case, click `Open Anyway` to force open the application.
 3. Run `which chromedriver` to verify its path.
 Copy and paste the path to SeleniumCrawler.

+### Database Setup
+1. Download postgresql and pgAdmin tool.
+2. Create a database named 'webCrawler_db', use password 'root'.
+3. Use Query tool and run queries in WebCrawlerDatabase.sql to initialize the database.

 ### Finding URLs to parse
 It's important to parse the correct base URL, use URLs like `https://www.gov.uk/search/news-and-communications` instead of generic ones for better results.